THE EDUCATIONAL PROGRAMME PROVIDED

 THE LEARNING JOURNEY PROFILE

-The Playgroup keeps a Learning Journey Profile for each child, this is a confidential written record and by looking, listening and noting staff are able to:
+The Playgroup keeps an Online Learning Journey Profile for each child record and by looking, listening and noting staff are able to:

 Staff observations of children help them to assess the progress which children are making.
 Observations help staff to decide where children are in their learning and development and to plan what to do next.